 - Eleanor Sherman from The Critic

-- One appeared in an episode of Tiny Toon Adventures, where she was tasked to assess the performance and good behavior of students in the Acme Looniversity to determine whether or not Yosemite Sam will be promoted to Vice Principle.
+- One appeared in the episode "Best of Buster", in the segment "Compromising Principals", as the principal of Miss Conduct's Advanced School of Immaculate Manners, assessing the performance and good behavior of students in the Acme Looniversity to determine whether or not Yosemite Sam can transfer to become Vice Principal of her school.
 Babs, Buster, and Plucky try everything they can to mess up the Grande Dame's examinations beneath Yosemite Sam's notice, often leading to Amusing Injuries for the unwitting mustached man.
 The abuses continue up until they Body Swap her with a potato, breaking her composure and causing Sam to lose the promotion he so desired.

 - Mrs. Astor from Futurama.
 Even nitroglycerine is intimidated by her.